-Preventing Infections
+Prevent Infections

+Hand washing!

-Hand washing: Notice whether your caregivers have washed or foamed their hands.
+Notice whether your caregivers have washed their hands.
 Speak up and remind them.
-Hand washing or using the foam or gel to disinfect your hands is the most important way to prevent the spread of infections.
+Hand washing is the most important way to prevent the spread of infections.

-- Wash your hands often, including before meals and after going to the restroom. - Cover your mouth and nose when coughing or sneezing use a tissue. - Remember that hand washing or hand disinfection is required of all visitors before and after visiting each patient.
+- Wash your hands often, including before meals and after going to the bathroom - Cover your mouth and nose when coughing or sneezing use a tissue